Thetan: Rebirth and afterlife

 Non-Scientologists Joel Sappell and Robert Welkos described in a 1990 article in the LA Times how Scientologists believe that when a person dies—or, in Scientology terms, when a thetan abandons its physical body—they go to a "landing station" on the planet Venus, where the thetan is re-implanted and told lies about its past life and its next life.
 The Venusians take the thetan, "capsule" it, and send it back to Earth to be thrown into the ocean off the coast of California.
 They quote Hubbard as saying, "If you can get out of that, and through that, and wander around through the cities and find some girl who looks like she is going to get married or have a baby or something like that, you're all set.
 And if you can find the maternity ward to a hospital or something, you're OK.
 And you just eventually just pick up a baby."

+In Scientology terminology, a thetan whose physical body has died is said to have "dropped the body".

 While Hubbard's concept of the thetan led to the development of an elaborate cosmology, the doctrinal structure he created is based on the following propositions: "Man is an immortal spiritual being.
 His experience extends well beyond a single lifetime.
 His capabilities are unlimited, even if not presently realized."

 Operating Thetan

 According to Scientology doctrine, a thetan exists whether operating a human body or not.
-Scientology advertises itself as being able to "rehabilitate" the thetan of a practitioner to a state where the individual can operate with or without a "flesh body".
+Scientology states that they can rehabilitate the human spirit to a state where the individual can operate with or without a flesh body.
 The term "operating thetan" would then apply as it does when an individual is operating a body.
-The Operating Thetan (OT) levels are the upper-level courses in Scientology.
+The OT levels are the upper-level courses in Scientology.

 The Church defines "Operating Thetan" as "knowing and willing cause over life, thought, and matter, energy, space and time (MEST)."

-The Church of Scientology states as a point of doctrine that an individual exists with or without a body.